Saturation diving: Applications

 Saturation diving is standard practice for bottom work at many of the deeper offshore sites, and allows more effective use of the diver's time while reducing the risk of decompression sickness.
 Surface oriented air diving is more usual in shallower water.
+Saturation diving for other industrial and military applications, such a marine salvage or underwater construction, are also likely to use a surface saturation system as a base for operations, but scientific saturation diving is more likely to operate from an underwater habitat.

 Underwater habitats are underwater structures in which people can live for extended periods and carry out most of the basic human functions of a 24-hour day, such as working, resting, eating, attending to personal hygiene, and sleeping.
 In this context 'habitat' is generally used in a narrow sense to mean the interior and immediate exterior of the structure and its fixtures, but not its surrounding marine environment.
 Most early underwater habitats lacked regenerative systems for air, water, food, electricity, and other resources.
 However, recently some new underwater habitats allow for these resources to be delivered using pipes, or generated within the habitat, rather than manually delivered.

-An underwater habitat has to meet the needs of human physiology and provide suitable environmental conditions, and the one which is most critical is breathing air of suitable quality.
-Others concern the physical environment (pressure, temperature, light, humidity), the chemical environment (drinking water, food, waste products, toxins) and the biological environment (hazardous sea creatures, microorganisms, marine fungi).
-Much of the science covering underwater habitats and their technology designed to meet human requirements is shared with diving, diving bells, submersible vehicles and submarines, and spacecraft.

-Numerous underwater habitats have been designed, built and used around the world since the early 1960s, either by private individuals or by government agencies.
-They have been used almost exclusively for research and exploration, but in recent years at least one underwater habitat has been provided for recreation and tourism.
-Research has been devoted particularly to the physiological processes and limits of breathing gases under pressure, for aquanaut and astronaut training, as well as for research on marine ecosystems.
-Access to and from the exterior is generally vertically through a hole in the bottom of the structure called a moon pool.
-The habitat may include a decompression chamber, or personnel transfer to the surface may be via a closed diving bell.

-Employment

-Saturation diving work in support of the offshore oil and gas industries is usually contract based.
+Scientific saturation diving is relatively more likely to be done from an underwater habitat, where the scientists expect to spend a lot of time in the vicinity of the habitat, and to do laboratory work in the habitat along with field work outside.

-Medical aspects
+Physiological and medical aspects

+The extreme exposures common in saturation diving make the physiological effects common to other modes of ambient pressure diving more pronounced, and they tend to have more significant effects on the divers' safety, health, and general well-being.
+Several physiological effects of ambient pressure diving must be managed.